 The Clara Barton House is interesting both for its unusual architecture and its connection to Clara Barton, founder of the American Red Cross.
 The 1891 structure is a rare example of the Arts and Crafts style in the Washington area, and an odd combination of office, private residence, and warehouse.
 The house was built for Barton and was originally used for the storage of relief supplies.
 In 1897, she moved into the house and lived there until she died in 1912.
 The structure became the headquarters for the Red Cross, and staff members lived there.
 Barton famously drew little distinction between her personal life and her role as president of the Red Cross, and the house reflects that.

-The National Park Service now operates the house as a museum and offers free tours, although it is presently (as of 2015) closed the public and projected to reopen in late 2016.
+The National Park Service now operates the house as a museum and offers free tours, although it is presently (as of 2018) closed to the public for a rehabilitation project.
 The interiors are restored to their appearance at the time when Barton lived there.
 The house is directly adjacent to Glen Echo Park, an arts and cultural center housed in the remains of an amusement park that closed in 1968.
 Glen Echo has art classes and studios, a carousel, dancing in the Spanish Ballroom, and much more.
 Some of the old amusement park structures have been restored and now serve the park's activities, while others are still in ruins.

 Clara Barton National Historic Site